Co-operation with peDOCS

 The “Supplemental Open Access“ model: Besides providing different models for delayed publication purposes, we also offer publishing houses an opportunity to launch original publications.
 This can, for example, be chosen when a publication has been excluded from a printed volume due to lack of space.
 Moreover, additional material, research data and similar resources can thus be made accessible.

-- Standardized flyleaf for all full texts, indicating the source of the original publication by integrating the publishing house hallmark;
+- Standardized flyleaf for all full texts, indicating the source of the original publication by integrating the publishing house/data provider hallmark;

-- Promoting the publishing house contents on further portals serviced by the DIPF;
+- Promoting the co-operating partner's contents on further portals serviced by the DIPF;

-- monthly download statistics for all of the titles delivered by the publishing house;
+- monthly download statistics for all of the titles delivered by the publishing house/data provider;

 - standardized linkage of each title with www.buchhandel.de;

-- Promoting the publishing house on the peDOCS co-operation site;
+- Promoting the publishing house/co-operating partner on the peDOCS co-operation site;

 Content scope and collaboration with further sociological repositories